isomerpages/moe-huaminpri/_our-curriculum/Co Curricular Activities/Sports CCA.md

 <b style="color:#038C7F; font-size:17px; ">2019 Achievements</b><br>National J2 Boys - Tier 2 – 2nd<br>* <i>National School Games cancelled due to Covid-19 in 2020 and 2021.</i>

 <b style="color:#038C7F; font-size:17px; ">2018 Achievements</b><br>National Jr Boys – 2nd Round

+<b style="color:#016C62; font-size:22px; line-height: 3;">Bowling</b><br>
+A game in which one rolls a heavy ball down a narrow track towards a group of pins to knock down as many of them as possible.
+The objective is to knock down all ten pins on the first roll of the ball (a strike), or failing that, on the second roll (a spare).
+Bowling is a fun and interesting CCA which requires good leg, hand and eye coordination.
+Bowling CCA training sessions help develop our students’ SEL competencies such as self-awareness and self-management skills.
+Our Bowlers pursue sports excellence by participating in National School Games at Senior and Junior Divisions.

+<b style="color:#016C62; font-size:22px; line-height: 3;">Badminton</b><br>
+A game that involves hitting a small, feathered object called a shuttlecock over the net with a long-handled racquet.
+One scores a point when the opponent is unable to return the shuttlecock with his/her racquet.
+The Badminton CCA provides students with the opportunity to learn the proper skills and techniques of the sport such as overhead strikes (smashes) and footwork.
+Students are given opportunities to develop values such as Resilience and Teamwork through the activities during CCA.
+This CCA is offered to our students to play at a recreational level.